tamb/game-grid/README.md

 - `container_class` - coming soon
 - `row_class` - coming soon

-#### `callbacks`
+#### `callbacks : ICallbacks`

 These are callbacks you can define to fire at certain parts of the `gamegrid` lifecycle.
+Think of them as hooks.
 Assign your functions to following keys...

 - `STATE_UPDATED`
 - `MOVE_LEFT`